 The French Bungalow, also referred to as the French Castle, is a renowned tourist attraction.
 There is a romantic side to this construction of the building.
-It was made by a prince of Mysore, Srinivasa Iyer, and is still owned by the Mysore Royal Family.
-The French Bungalow was built by him for residential purpose after he married a French woman, whom he met and fell in love with while he was abroad for studies.
+It was made by a prince of Mysore, Srinivasa Iyer, and is still owned by the Mysore royal family.
+The French Bungalow was built by him for residential purpose after he married a French woman, whom he met and fell in love with while he was studying abroad.
 The bungalow was constructed with imported material, mostly from Glasgow.

-The walls of the French Bungalow are made of lime stones and stones which holds the main framework.
+The walls of the French Bungalow are made of lime stones and stones, which hold the main framework.
 The building has one tower at each corner of the four walls.
-The bungalow also has a dry well which served as a Roman Bath.
+The bungalow also has a dry well which served as a Roman bath.
 The house had servants’ quarters and kitchens and there is also a repository for grains on the premises of the French Bungalow.
 However, due to low maintenance, the bungalow is now in ruins.